Tom Scholz

 Donald Thomas Scholz (born March 10, 1947) is an American musician.
-He is the founder, main songwriter, primary guitarist, keyboardist, and only remaining original member of the rock band Boston.
+He is the founder, main songwriter, primary guitarist, keyboardist and only remaining original member of the rock band Boston.
 He has appeared on every Boston release.
-Scholz is a multi-instrumentalist, he plays guitar, bass, keyboards, and drums.
+Scholz, a multi-instrumentalist, plays guitar, bass, keyboards, and drums.

-Scholz is an MIT-trained engineer who designed and built his own recording studio in an apartment basement in the early '70s.
-A rock fan throughout his teen years, Scholz began writing songs while earning his master's degree at MIT.
-The first Boston album was mostly recorded in his basement studio, mostly using devices he designed and invented.
+Scholz is an MIT-trained engineer who designed and built his own recording studio in an apartment basement in the early 1970s.
+A fan of rock music throughout his teen years, Scholz began writing songs while earning his master's degree at MIT.
+The first Boston album was mostly recorded in his basement studio, primarily using devices he invented.
 After the success of Boston, he founded Scholz Research & Development, Inc. to develop and market his inventions, many under the Rockman brand.
 Scholz holds several patents related to his work at SR&D over the years.

 He was described by AllMusic as an "un-rock n' roll" figure who did not enjoy the limelight of being a performer, preferring to concentrate on music, production, and inventing new electronic equipment.
 In more recent years, he has dedicated much of his money and time to charitable work.